MatheusPaivaa/CurvatureML/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## <div id="acknowledgements"></div>Acknowledgements
 I would like to thank Joao E.S.
-Batista Neto, Farid Tari, and Antonio Castelo Filho for their guidance and support throughout this project.
+Batista Neto, Farid Tari, Antonio Castelo Filho, and @ for their guidance and support throughout this project.

 ## <div id="bibliography"></div>Bibliography